compsigh/web/app/docs/web-platform/how-to-publish.md

 ### `Mic`

-for multi-authored posts, it sometimes helps to know whose words you're reading. with `Mic`, you can indicate when you're "handing the mic" to a specific author:
+For multi-authored posts, it sometimes helps to know whose words you're reading.
+With `Mic`, you can indicate when you're "handing the mic" to a specific author:

 ```plaintext showLineNumbers
 <Mic name="Edward" avatar="/avatars/edward.png" />